THE TIKKUN PATH™ MANIFESTO

 What I found inside academic medicine was not only brilliance.
 It was also a mechanistic, ego-driven culture, often more loyal to the medical-industrial complex than to the actual healing of human beings.
 Reductionism everywhere.
 Oversimplified models taught like they were scripture.
 The humanity of people is ignored in the name of “efficiency.”

 There were mentors with real heart who were like a lifeline.
 But the system itself felt intellectually constipated and politically constrained.
-It wasn’t treating disease but not serving the needs of the human beings that were processed like herd animals.
+It was treating disease, but missed the boat of serving the needs of the human beings who were often processed like bodies rather than people.

 That moment didn’t fix the system.
 But it preserved something in me that mattered: my refusal to become numb like a robot.